mjbieren/Coleochaetophyceae_Phylogenomics/Scripts/24_ACSR/README.md

 ## ⚙️ Method Overview

 1. **Prepare Trait Data**
-   - Traits are scored manually and saved in a `.csv` format.
+   - Traits are scored manually and saved in a `.tsv` format.
    - Each row corresponds to a taxon; each column is a character.

 2. **Load Tree and Traits in R**